 - If the paper isn’t too long, or if the steps are too vague, they can expand each step by adding sub-steps, more detail, or colorful description.

-To publish their how-to composition in a fun way, have your children create an instruction manual.
+To publish their how-to paragraph in a fun way, have the kids create an instruction manual.
 Here’s how:

-- Next, have them copy their corrected composition onto the sheets of notebook paper, writing the sentence or sentences that each photo illustrates.
+- Have your children copy the corrected composition onto the sheets of notebook paper, writing the sentence or sentences each photo illustrates.

-Activities like this will keep your children happily writing, even during the busiest time of year!
+Activities like this how-to paragraph will keep your children happily writing, even during the busiest time of year!